I’m a fan of short-term challenges that can be used to jumpstart progress.

 DAY #23 – Research umbrella insurance.

-It helps guard you and your assets against claims and lawsuits.
+Umbrella insurance helps guard your assets against claims and lawsuits.

-The cost ranges depending on coverage, but is minimal compared to the benefits.
+The premium varies depending on coverage, but is minimal compared to the benefits.

 DAY #24 – Research identity theft protection services.

-There are ways to protect yourself from identity theft that you don’t necessarily have to pay for, such as checking your credit regularly, limiting your exposure, setting up fraud alerts, practicing good judgment.
+There are ways to protect yourself from identity theft that you don’t necessarily have to pay for, such as checking your credit regularly, limiting your exposure, setting up fraud alerts, and practicing good judgment.

 Below are some ways to guard against identity theft: